DSC-Flutter-PU/Project-App/README.md

 > Please choose a task among the following to fix
 ## Active Tasks
 1. Fix Main page
-2. Connect pages to database
+2. Other jobs found in [issues](https://github.com/DSC-Flutter-PU/Project-App/issues/11)
 3. ...

 A few resources to get you started if this is your first Flutter project: